zlaxy/sshch/README.md

 ```
 sshch -h
 ```
+**Additional Features**
-**If you want to use unsafe 'password' feature you must install 'sshpass' first.**
+- If you want to use unsafe 'password' feature you must install 'sshpass' first.
 - If you want to use bash autocompletion function with sshch, copy autocompletion script to /etc/bash_completion.d/:
 ```
 sudo cp sshch_bash_completion.sh /etc/bash_completion.d/sshch